Bernardsville · NJ · est. in the keys corner

 Settings

-Logic ProFile → Project Settings → Synchronization → MIDI → check “Transmit MIDI Clock”, destination: BeatStep Pro port.
+Logic ProFile → Project Settings → Synchronization → MIDI → check “Transmit MIDI Clock”.
+Destinations: BeatStep Pro AND Volt 876 ports.
 Set a 1-bar count-in.

 BeatStep ProSync = USB.
 In the MIDI Control Center, set Clock In/Out rate to 1 pulse per step (1PPS).
 One pulse = one 16th at BSP resolution.